Fairview Mall: Description

 The mall is on two levels east to west with a T&T Supermarket (formerly Sears) at the west end and the former Hudson's Bay at the east end.
 Its 170 stores include numerous clothing stores, speciality shops and kiosks.
 The mall also has a multiplex cinema, a food court and a few restaurants.
 The shopping centre also provides a personal style program that offers clients individual image consultations, personal shopping sessions, and other customized services for a fee.

 The Toronto Public Library's Fairview Public Library branch is located just to the north of the mall.
 Next to the mall along Don Mills Road, there is a community health centre which includes a pharmacy, various doctors offices and dentist offices, and eye exam clinics.

 Fairview Mall is located near the interchange of two major highways: Highway 401 and Highway 404/Don Valley Parkway.
 The mall is surrounded on all sides by parking lot and parking garages.
 Parking is free.
 The shopping centre is also served by a Toronto Transit Commission subway line and a York Region bus rapid transit line.

 The mall is managed and 50% owned by Cadillac Fairview (CF).
 The other 50% is held by investment funds overseen by TD Greystone Asset Management, a division of The Toronto-Dominion Bank.
 Cadillac Fairview also owns and operates, among other malls, the similarly named Fairview Pointe-Claire in Pointe-Claire, Quebec.

 History

 Sears Canada took over the retail space formerly occupied by Simpsons in 1991.
 Sears continued to operate in the mall until 2017.
-HomeSense and Marshalls currently operates on the upper level of the former department store, while T&T Supermarket and a variety of speciality stores operates in the newly developed bottom floor.
+HomeSense and Marshalls currently operates on the upper level of the former department store, while T&T Supermarket and a variety of specialty stores operates in the newly developed bottom floor.